Isabeli Fontana: Early life

 Fontana was born in Curitiba, Paraná, Brazil, to Maribel Bergossi and Antonio Carlos Fontana.
 She is of Italian descent, and states that a grandmother had some Portuguese roots.
 At just 13 years of age she made it to the finals of the 1996 Elite Model Look.
 The following year she moved from Brazil to Milan, Italy.

 Career

-She has been in a number of runway shows since the early 2000s along with supermodels Gisele Bündchen, Carmen Kass, Angela Lindvall, Ana Beatriz Barros, Julia Stegner, Izabel Goulart among others.
+Early work 1996-1999

+Isabeli Fontana started modeling at the age of 12 and with the support of her mother, she entered a local Elite Model Look contest and ranked in the 3rd place.
+In 1997, she decided to pursue modeling professionally by moving to Milan.

+Fontana started walking the runways in Milan and made her debut walking at Milan fashion week for shows such as Versace, Givenchy, Michael Kors when she was only 15.
+Fontana appeared in the Valentino advertisting F/W 1999 advertising campaign photohraphed by Mario Testino along with Gisele Bündchen, Audrey Marnay, and Aurelie Claudel.

 In 1999, at the age of 16, she appeared in the Victoria's Secret lingerie catalogue.
 The shoot caused controversy, as Victoria's Secret stated that they would not use models younger than 18.
-Soon after the Victoria's Secret shoot, she was signed by Versace, Ralph Lauren and Valentino.
+Soon after the Victoria's Secret shoot, she was signed by Versace, Ralph Lauren, and Valentino.

 Since 1999 she has modeled for Sports Illustrated Swimsuit Issue, Marie Claire, ELLE, Vogue, Harper's Bazaar, Numéro, i-D, Arena and many others.

+Rise to prominence 2000-2005

+In 2001, Fontana appeared on her first Vogue cover for Vogue Hellas and in 2002 she appeared on Vogue Paris for the March issue.
+Fontana rose to prominence after appearing on the cover of Vogue US in 2004 along with Natalia Vodianova, Daria Werbowy, Gemma Ward, Liya Kebede, Gisele Bündchen, Karen Elson, Karolina Kurkova and was photographed by Steven Meisel.

+In 2004, she became the face of Hermès, appeared on the advertising campaign for Versace Crystal Noir Fragrance and for Versace Make Up line.
+In the same year she appeared on the Balenciaga, Versace, and Chanel F/W 2004 campaigns.

+In 2005, Fontana appeared on the Versace Crystal Noir Fragrance campaign and Helena Rubinstein S/S 05 campaign.
+She also appeared on the cover of Vogue Paris.